 You may need to apply a couple of applications to see any desired effect.
 The best time to apply is during the clear sky and if there is no rainfall forecast for a couple of days.

-Tip: Although borax effectively controls weeds, you have to be a bit careful using it.
+Although borax effectively kills the weeds, you have to be a bit careful using it.
 Borax remains in the ground for several years that may hinder the growth of other plants.

 Encourage healthy lawn growth